yjxiong/crawler/README.md

 image_save_folder: ../images/

+text_save_folder: ../des/

 crawl_numbers: # id list of url link file, range 0-9, you can specify multiple link files here
   - 0

 ```

 You can set the place for saving the videos and images by setting `video_save_folder` and `image_save_folder`.

+`text_save_folder` configures the place for saving text descritionps.
+Every image/video has a txt file in json format.
+It contains title, description, user tags and machine tags.

 You can either set the number of items to crawl in the config file or by method argument.